A Living-Learning Community for First-Year Students

 |Delphi to Oracle Transition||At the end of the academic year, Delphi staff will host this program for those Delphi students who are moving on to Oracle for their second year.
 The program will further inform residents of the Oracle LLC, allow students to connect with their peers who will be transitioning with them, and during this program staff members will give these residents a tour of Presidents Hall [where Oracle is housed].|

 The Martin Hall Resident Assistant [RA] staff consists of 12 RAs, including one Lead Resident Assistant [LRA].
 These staff members are all students who work for Housing and Residence Life.
 The RAs are responsible for building community in Martin Hall, planning and facilitating fun and educational programs, ensuring all policies are being followed, and supporting the residents in the Delphi LLC during their first year of college.

 The Delphi staff also consists of three Argo Peer Academic Leaders [PALs], students who are peer mentors to the residents of Martin.
 They put on programs geared towards helping the residents succeed academically, hold study hours in the Martin Hall study lounges, recognize students who have been working hard academically, and more.
 They’re here to help you transition to college academics and connect you to campus resources.

-Housing and Residence Life also employs a graduate assistant who assists with departmental programming as well as with the Living Learning Communities.
+Housing and Residence Life also employs a graduate assistant who assists with overseeing the community service desks as well as with the Delphi LLC.
 This graduate assistant supervises the Argo PALs, helps with signature programming, and more.